 Butler County auditor corruption investigation continues after latest charge

 Jul.
-13—Butler County Auditor Roger Reynolds has been charged with another count in an investigation into whether he used his office for personal gain, this one involving Lakota Schools and Four Bridges Country Club.
+14—Butler County Auditor Roger Reynolds has been charged with another count in an investigation into whether he used his office for personal gain, this one involving Lakota Local Schools and Four Bridges Country Club.

-The Butler County Prosecutor's Office released grand jury indictments today that add a sixth felony charge of having an unlawful interest in a public contract against Reynolds.
+A Butler County grand jury approved a sixth felony charge on Wednesday of having an unlawful interest in a public contract against Reynolds.
 That new charge is a fourth-degree felony, and the indictment indicates it stems from actions in January 2017.

-Butler County Sheriff Richard Jones said the new charge carries a possible 18-month prison term if he is convicted.
+Butler County Sheriff Richard Jones said the new charge carries a possible 18-month prison term.
 The charge involves money Reynolds' office routinely returns to taxing districts each year that are not needed to pay for his office's services.

 "It basically started with Roger Reynolds and a group of people approaching the Lakota Schools, one of their administrators, the people in charge of the money, and were basically talking about the money that they return to the schools," Jones said.
 "He made a recommendation and tried to coerce them into taking the money they were going receive and he tried to encourage them to build something for the Four Bridges golf course."